top of page

 Before meeting someone in person, take the time to research their online profile.
 Look for any inconsistencies in the information they provide and verify their identity through social media or other online platforms.
 Trust your instincts and proceed with caution if something feels off.

-To ensure a safe and enjoyable modern dating experience, keep the following tips in mind.
+To ensure a safe and enjoyable modern dating experience, keep the following tips for avoiding predators in mind.

 Thirteen Modern Dating Mistakes to Avoid:

-Statistics from the Centers for Disease Control and Prevention have shown that adults over the age of 50 consistently represent around half of the population of those living with diagnosed HIV in the U.S. It may surprise you to know that the rates of sexually transmitted disease in older adults are rising.
-Older people who are sexually active may be at risk for diseases such as syphilis, gonorrhea, chlamydia, genital herpes, hepatitis B, genital warts and trichomoniasis.
+1. It’s advisable to hold off on sexual relations until you are in a healthy, committed partnership.
+Sexual activity can introduce complications and distort your perspective.
+Moreover, the Centers for Disease Control and Prevention reports that individuals over 50 consistently represent around 50% of the diagnosed HIV cases in the United States.
+The rising rates of sexually transmitted infections among older adults may come as a surprise.
+Those who are sexually active in this demographic may be vulnerable to infections such as syphilis, gonorrhea, chlamydia, genital herpes, hepatitis B, genital warts, and trichomoniasis.

-3. Don’t date someone who admits to infidelity…ever.
+3. Never consider dating someone who openly admits to cheating…period.

-12. Don’t lead with stories about break-ups, divorce, or alienation.
-Get to know the person before sharing these difficult and highly vulnerable aspects of your life.
+12. Refrain from opening up with stories about break-ups, divorce, or feelings of isolation.
+It's important to build a connection with the person before discussing these tough and vulnerable experiences.

 There is no need to fear dating if you know what red flags to look out for.
 Predators are all motivated by the same end goal, and the tactics used to capture emotional hostages (relationships) are very similar.
 Some may be covert in their approach, some overt.
 If your previous partner primarily exhibited overt behavior, don’t assume you are safe with someone who exhibits a softer approach, and vice versa.